CumulusNetworks/docs/content/guides/NVUE Command Reference/_index.md

 ---
 NVUE is an object-oriented, schema driven model of a complete Cumulus Linux system (hardware and software) providing a robust API that allows for multiple interfaces to both view (show) and configure (set and unset) any element within a system running the NVUE software.

-This document is a reference for the Cumulus Linux NVUE CLI commands, and provides a description and usage for each command.
+This document is a reference for the Cumulus Linux NVUE CLI commands.

 ## Command Types